run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/overview.md

 implementation that applies the best practices to the organizational environment, translating objectives and goals into measurable reality.

-Meeting these demands, the governance of CITSmart ESP provides the resources to manage the informational environment within the best practices for the execution, monitoring and measurement, culminating in the availability of services that meet the needs of the organization and the reach of its corporate
+Meeting these demands, the governance of CITSmart Platform provides the resources to manage the informational environment within the best practices for the execution, monitoring and measurement, culminating in the availability of services that meet the needs of the organization and the reach of its corporate